ssardina-planning/synth/JTLV/README.md

 1. remove the keyword "system" from the declaration of modules environment and agent in the `main`.
 2. add "TRUE &" as first line in the `TRANS` section, whenever it starts with a `case` statement (this is what gave me the exception; there must be some bug).

+## Building JTLV

+The source for JTLV is under `src` and it does not compile at this time.
+Please see issue #1.

+JTLV uses ANTLR v3 runtime (package `libantlr3-runtime-java`) and [JavaBDD](http://javabdd.sourceforge.net/)